 The card also offers other bonuses.
 These include a sign-up bonus of $250 in BTC if a cardholder spends $3,000 in the first three months.
-Cardholders can also earn 3.5% in BTC rewards after three months at a $100 BTC cap.
+Cardholders can earn 3.5% in BTC rewards after three months at a $100 BTC cap.

 BlockFi Interest Account

-BIA users can earn interest in popular cryptocurrencies like Bitcoin (BTC), Ether (ETH), Litecoin (LTC).
+BIA users can earn interest in popular cryptocurrencies like Bitcoin (BTC), Ether (ETH), and Litecoin (LTC).
 Additionally, you can receive interest on stablecoins like Tether (USDT), USD Coin (USDC), etc.

 Moreover, Gemini Trust Company is the custodian of all BlockFi’s holdings.
 It’s a company regulated by the New York Department of Financial Services.
 This means that the platform securely stores all cryptocurrencies.
-As a result, Gemini is one of the most trusted crypto exchanges currently on the market.
+As a result, Gemini is one of the most trusted crypto exchanges on the market.